CivicActions/nebula/ProcessJournal.md

 Conlcluded meeting teaching Ron how to upload visual design, and uploaded visual wireframes from yesterday into site, as well as creating file for external user tracking.

+4:00 Second Interview/Demo with Martha Ogilvie

+5:00 GUI planning based on feedback from Martha

+Monday June 22nd

+8:45 Pacific

+Standup

+11:00 Pacific

+Met with Tyson K. for user interview.
+See notes on meeting.

+1:00 Pacific

+Security, Privacy and Legal meeting --- met with officers playing each of those roles and took notes.
+Gave Demo of MVP at this time.

+Tuesday June 23rd (planned)

+8:45 scrum

+10:30 Story grooming session, and sprint retrospective

+1:00 review of backend and tie in.